 The intention of the science curriculum at Harvills Hawthorn Primary School mirrors the underpinning vision and mission shared by all at the school.
 Our vision intends for all pupils and staff to be the very best they can be while our mission challenges us to prepare our pupils for their future lives and enable them to be able to contribute positively to society.
-Our amazing and ambitious science curriculum is designed with the intent that each child, from EYFS to Year 6, will become competent scientific thinkers and investigators who will encounter awe and wonder through exciting, memorable and first-hand scientific investigative experience.
+The ambitious science curriculum we follow is designed with the intent that each child, from EYFS to Year 6, will become competent scientific thinkers and investigators who will encounter awe and wonder through exciting, memorable and first-hand scientific investigative experience.

-We all champion primary science and our intent is to make sure that every child has a positive, memorable and first-hand experience of science throughout their primary school education where our children make concrete links to prior knowledge and build their scientific schema through key experiences and deliberate practice.
+We all champion primary science and our intent is to make sure that every child has a positive, memorable and first-hand experience of science throughout their primary school education, where our children make concrete links to prior knowledge and build their scientific schema through key experiences and deliberate practice.

 Learning is a journey; all children are at different points on their learning journey.
-As facilitators, experts and coaches in the classroom, we must focus on motivating the children and building the knowledge and understanding across our science curriculum.
-Teachers must tailor their teaching in Science to meet the needs of the learners within the classroom and engage them in the process of learning to enable them to excel as a scientist.
-Children will be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
-It will provide opportunities for the critical evaluation of evidence and rational explanation of scientific phenomena as well as opportunity to apply their mathematical knowledge to their understanding of science, including collecting, presenting and analysing data.
-Children will be immersed in key scientific vocabulary, which supports in the acquisition of scientific knowledge and understanding.
-At Harvills Hawthorn, we are committed to high quality teaching, learning and education in Science which ultimately stems from our ambitious and inspiring Science curriculum.
-It is through our curriculum that we raise standards of achievement for all children which leads to exceptional outcomes in Science.
+As facilitators, experts and coaches in the classroom, we focus on motivating the children and building the knowledge and understanding across our science curriculum.
+Teachers tailor their teaching in science to meet the needs of the learners within the classroom and engage them in the process of learning to enable them to excel as a scientist.
+Children are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
+It provides opportunities for the critical evaluation of evidence and rational explanation of scientific phenomena.
+Furthermore, the children are given the opportunity to apply their mathematical knowledge to their understanding of science, including collecting, presenting and analysing data.

+Children will be immersed in key scientific vocabulary, which supports the acquisition of scientific knowledge and understanding.
+At Harvills Hawthorn, we are committed to high quality teaching, learning and education in science, which ultimately stems from the science curriculum we implement.
+It is through this curriculum that we raise standards of achievement for all children, which leads to exceptional outcomes in science.

 We place great emphasis on offering our children an exceptional science education that underpins National Curriculum content and offers the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
-Our curriculum design for Science promotes specific competences including knowledge, enquiry and the working scientifically based skills.
-We intend for them to develop an understanding of the nature, processes and methods of science through different types of scientific enquiries that help them to answer scientific questions about the world around them.
-In addition, they will develop their knowledge and understanding of important scientific ideas, processes and skills and relate these to everyday experiences.
+The curriculum we currently follow for science promotes specific competences including knowledge, enquiry and the working scientifically based skills.
+We intend for our children to develop an understanding of the nature, processes and methods of science through different types of scientific enquiries that help them to answer scientific questions about the world around them.
+In addition, they develop their knowledge and understanding of important scientific ideas, processes and skills and relate these to everyday experiences.

 We also equip children with the scientific knowledge required to understand the uses and implications of science, today and for the future.
 Within our school we aim to develop mini-scientists.
-We do this by encouraging attitudes of originality, co-operation, perseverance, open mindedness, self-criticism, responsibility and independence in thinking.
+We do this by encouraging attitudes of originality, cooperation, perseverance, open mindedness, self-criticism, responsibility and independence in thinking.
 We inspire children to retain and develop their natural curiosity about the world around them through the asking and answering of scientific questions.
 In addition, we aim to develop children's scientific skills through enjoyable and interesting experiences that are vocabulary rich and encompass a range of enquiries.